alcortes01/kubernetes/README.md

 Chef cookbook to create a Kubernetes cluster.

-Recipes:
+## Recipes:
-+ common.rb to install kubernetes in all servers.
++ common.rb to install kubernetes and flannel in all servers.
-+ node.rb to configure flanneld, kube-proxy, docker, and kubelet.
++ node.rb to configure kube-proxy, docker, and kubelet.
 + master.rb to configure etcd, kube-proxy, kube-scheduler, kube-controller-manager, and kube-apiserver.

-Requirements:
+## Requirements:
-+ To test using Chef Kitchen, and Vagrant, you need to install the Landrush plugin to manage DNS automatically.
-Configure .kitchen.yml to add static IPs, and hostnames in the .vagrant.test domain.
 + Master server to include common and master recipes.
 + Nodes to include common and node recipes.
 + default attributes to be modified: